Skip to content

 • JWKS/discovery/v2.0/keys exposing the public signing key (kty, use, alg, kid, n, e) plus the self-signed cert chain (x5c, x5t)

-• Grantsclient_credentials and password (ROPC), v1.0 and v2.0 token shapes
+• Grantsclient_credentials, password (ROPC), and authorization_code (auth code + PKCE), v1.0 and v2.0 token shapes

 • Azure-shaped errors — token errors return error, error_description (with the AADSTS code), error_codes, trace_id, correlation_id, timestamp, and error_uri